Tin toy: History

 The production of tin toys was discontinued during World War II because of the need for raw materials in the war effort.
 After the war, tin toys continued to increase in popularity in England through Chad Valley toys and also were produced in large numbers in Japan.
 Under occupation, manufacturers in Japan were granted the right to resume production.
-The idea was to give Japan all of the low profit; high labor manufacturing and the US companies could sell the imported product.
-It worked better than they had expected and Japan became a tin toy manufacturing force until the end of the 1950s.
+The idea was to give Japan all of the low profit, high labor manufacturing, while US companies could sell the imported product.
+This worked better than expected, and Japan became a tin toy manufacturing force by the end of the 1950s.
 In the 1960s cheaper plastic and new government safety regulations ended the reign of tin toys.
 Presently, China has taken over the role of the leading tin toy manufacturing country.

 Tin toy robots

 Tin toy robots are a highly collectable type of tin toy.
 Classics like the Mr. Atomic Robot and Robby the Robot from the movie Forbidden Planet can sell for several thousand dollars.